Sir Kirby Laing Professor of Civil Engineering

 - Tunnelling Effects on Bored Piles (EPSRC Case PhD studentship in collaboration with Arup)

-- Centre on Smart Infrastructure and Construction (EPSRC/TSB and industry funded)
+- Centre for Smart Infrastructure and Construction (EPSRC/TSB and industry funded)

 - Tunnelling-Induced Settlement Damage to Masonry Structures (EPSRC, also funded by Crossrail)